ArtesanaThe Uruguay vineyard for foodies

 Artesana is the Spanish word for craftswoman and the winery is leading the vanguard of a new generation of winemakers in Uruguay, of which a majority are women.
 The vineyard produces just 50,000 bottles per year including Tannat, Uruguay’s signature red, Merlot and Zinfandel.

 Definitely check out the Zinfandel, a red mainly produced in California.
-Artesana are currently the only growers of Zinfandel in the country, and wine-makers, Analia and Magdalena say Uruguayan Zin is more elegant and fresh than the Californian, due to Uruguay’s more temperate climate.
+Artesana are currently the only growers of Zinfandel in the country, and wine-maker, Analia say Uruguayan Zin is more elegant and fresh than the Californian, due to Uruguay’s more temperate climate.